John

 composition of the oral microbiota of subjects with halitosis.

-chlorhexidine (CHX) mouth rinsing, followed at intervals by the
+of chlorhexidine (CHX) mouth rinsing, followed at intervals by

-use of lozenges containing either S. salivarius K12 or placebo.
+the use of lozenges containing either S. salivarius K12 or

-Assessment of the subjects' volatile sulphur compound (VSC) levels
+placebo.
+Assessment of the subjects' volatile sulphur compound

-1 week after treatment initiation showed that 85% of the
+(VSC) levels 1 week after treatment initiation showed that 85%

-K12-treated group and 30% of the placebo group had substantial
+of the K12-treated group and 30% of the placebo group had

-was monitored by culture and PCR-denaturing gradient gel
+of the saliva was monitored by culture and PCR-denaturing

-occurred in most subjects following K12 treatment.
-In vitro
+profiles occurred in most subjects following K12 treatment.
+In

-testing showed that S. salivarius K12 suppressed the growth of
+vitro testing showed that S. salivarius K12 suppressed the

-black-pigmented bacteria in saliva samples and also in various
+growth of black-pigmented bacteria in saliva samples and also in

 CONCLUSIONS: